 - 1. Solutions that minimize the visual impact of residential and commercial driveways shall be used whenever possible, including shared driveways, alley access, or other design approaches that minimize the number and width of driveways and curb cuts. - 2.
 Surface parking lots shall be divided into smaller, landscaped lots or courts with well-defined and safe pedestrian connections from the public street to the buildings, landscaping, shade trees, and lighting as needed.
-Refer to Parking Lot and

-Driveways Sections of the County-Wide Design Guidelines for additional information.
+Refer to Parking Lot and Driveways Sections of the County-wide Design Guidelines for additional information. - a.
+Parking rows in single or double set configurations shall be limited in length to no more than 270 feet (or approximately 30 adjacent parking spaces).